Betta fish are the most popular fish every aquarist loves to keep as their pets.

-If you keep betta fish as a pet, then the way you are keeping them will decide their lifespan.
+If you keep betta fish as a pet, then how you keep them will decide their lifespan.

 Providing your betta fish with their ideal living conditions and environment will make them live longer.

-If you don’t provide them with their ideal living requirements, they can pass away soon.
+They can pass away soon if you don’t provide them with their ideal living requirements.

 So, make sure to provide your betta fish with their ideal water parameters and conditions, feed them regularly with high-quality food, and provide them with a stress-free environment to ensure their long life.